irdest/irdest/docs/developer/src/technical/client.md

 ### IPC initialisation

 By default the IPC socket for Ratman is running on `localhost:5852`.
 Many of the Irdest tools allow you to overwrite this socket address, to allow for local testing with multiple routers.
-We recommend that your application expose this option to users for testing purposes as well!
+We recommend that your application expose this option to users as well!

 ### Address registration